QMCPACK/surrogate_hessian_relax/docs/README.md

 ## STRUCTURAL PARAMETERS

-Understanding the atomic structure is a main prerequisite of a line-search project.
+Understanding the geometry of a given atomic structure is one of the main prerequisites for a line-search project.
 It is not a simple push-the-button method.

-The relaxation is done according to a reduced set of physical parameters, preferably an irreducable representation.
+The relaxation is done according to a reduced set of physical parameters, preferably an irreducible representation.
 Typical structural parameters include bond lengths, bond angles, and cell parameters.
 In principle there are infinite ways of parameterizing an atomic structure, although typically an appropriate parameterization arises naturally or has been already decided.